mcaceresb/tablefill/docs/getting-started.md

 Overview
 --------

-`tablefill` replaces named placeholders inside LaTeX, LyX, or Markdown tables.
+`tablefill` replaces named placeholders inside LaTeX, LyX, or Markdown documents.
 While the initial setup is more complex than, say, `estout` or `tabout`, `tablefill` is much more flexible.
 The workflow is typically as follows:

-1. Create a LaTeX (or LyX or Markdown) document with tables that you want filled with numeric (or text) output.
+1. Create a LaTeX (or LyX or Markdown) document with placeholders that you want filled with numeric (or text) output.
-    - Each table must be labeled and have placeholders where you need output to be replaced.
-    - Format the table in any way you see fit; placeholders can be anywhere inside the table.
+    - Placeholders must be either inside a _labeled_ table or inside commented-out tablefill tags.
+More on this below.

 2. Create a matrix of values that correspond to the table's placeholders.
     - Values will be read in order from the topmost row, left to right.